 iPhone 14 vs iPhone 14 Plus: Bottom line

-While the iPhone 14 and 14 Max are very similar, they differ in size, battery life and price.
+In a nutshell, the two phones differ in size, battery life and price.
 The iPhone 14 Plus arguably outshines the iPhone 14 overall by offering a big-screen iPhone experience for a more affordable price than the Pro Max.
 But since it doesn't offer a lot more than the regular iPhone 14, maybe the smaller handset will still provide the best bang for your buck.

-For another comparison check out or rundown of the iPhone 14 vs iPhone 11 and whether should you upgrade.
+For another comparison check out our rundown of the iPhone 14 vs iPhone 11 and whether should you upgrade.